ibm-cloud-docs/vpc/nlb-vnf-create.md

    * Your back-end workload subnet CIDR.

 1. Configure your custom routes as follows:
-   * For all traffic destined for the backend customer workload subnet, set the next hop to the NLB private IP.
+   * For all traffic destined for the back-end customer workload subnet, set the next hop to the NLB private IP.
    * For all traffic destined for the client subnet, set the next hop to the NLB private IP.